Simpli-Code/pushswap/README.md

 # pushswap
-This is about applying a sorting algorithim
+This project is about applying a sorting algorithim